holepunchto/pear-docs/getting-started.md

 pear
 ```

-If a Pear application, such as [Keet](https://keet.io), is already installed on a machine then the Pear
-platform is already available.
+If a Pear application, such as [Keet](https://keet.io), is already installed then the Pear platform is already available.
 In this case, running `pear` should show help output.

 If not, the first run of `pear` will fetch the platform from peers, after which running `pear` again should output help information.